-Despite these episodic (funding) and systemic power compliance. relations (funder data/knowledge intensification, and increasing digital pressures), HTSG is creating new opportunities locally, to work, run projects, and pursue their agenda moving forward.
-Empowerment through strengthening data management, improving IS capabilities, and developing new opportunities is important.
-Despite the influence of funder compliance regimes and data/knowledge on HTSG's activities, following successful funding applications and compliance, an element of empowerment has emerged that is enabling HTSG to do their work.
-Compliance and sharing knowledge involve contested negotiations between diverse stakeholders (Blackler, 1995), in which power is coercive and controlling (compliance regimes, audit cultures, data/knowledge intensity) but also productive (empowering, learning, digital capability improvements).
-Power is thus fluid, relational, and distributed across subjects via a network of different activities.
-In other words, empowerment can emerge from episodic or systemic controls-in this case, the NGO has created new opportunities and ways to work with beneficiaries.
+Despite these episodic (funding) and systemic power relations (funder compliance, data/knowledge intensification, and increasing digital pressures), HTSG is thus simultaneously creating new opportunities locally, to productively work, run projects, and pursue their agenda moving forward.
+Empowerment through strengthening data management, IS capabilities, and developing new opportunities is important.
+Although funder compliance regimes and data/knowledge shape HTSG's activities, they do not do so exhaustively.
+Thus, after successful funding applications and compliance, there arises an element of empowerment for HTSG that enables them to do their own productive work.
+Compliance and sharing knowledge involve contested negotiations between diverse stakeholders (Blackler, 1995), in which power is coercive and controlling in one sense (compliance regimes, audit cultures, data/knowledge intensity), while it is also productive (empowering, learning, digital capability improvements).
+Power is thus fluid, relational and distributed across subjects via a network of different activities.